francesco886/keystore_ws/README.md

 * docker
 ### How do I get set up? ###

-* Clone the repo and launch docker-compose up -d.
+* Clone the repo and launch docker-compose up -d --build.
 It will start a web service listening on 5000 port
 * Add the file config.py in the root directory and add access password(access_pwd="PASSWORD") for basic authentication.
 User is service_keystore
 * Set the crypto key calling set_keyfile endpoint (see below)
 * If you don't specify field host in json payload, server will get hostname from where the request comes from